p-alvarenga/jwt-auth-server/README.md

 ## NodeJS Login System Showcase

 This repo explores techniques of cybersecurity.
-Later on, I will prove my cybersecurity skills by trying to hack it.
+Later on, I will test my cybersecurity skills by trying to hack it.

 > [!NOTE]
 > Project has both back and front-end.
 You can check it inside `public/`.